Valley Sea Kayak Skeg Cable Replacement Pre-2011 Models

 About 90% of the time a bent skeg cable can be straightened well enough by hand or with pliers that replacement isn't necessary, but it's always nice to have a spare cable in case you can't get the old one to work.
 A slight waviness in the cable after straightening is okay as long as the cable slides through the poly tube sheath without sticking.
 Waves in the cable that are less than an inch or so long or still have a tight kink to them will likely stick and bend again, but a cable with long smooth waves usually works as good as new.

-About the only place the skeg cable is likely to bend on these kayaks is in the first few inches above the skeg blade.
+For the Valley Composite kayaks, about the only place the skeg cable is likely to kink is in the first few inches above the skeg blade.
 Most likely the cable bent when landing with the skeg down.
 In that case the beach pushes up on the skeg blade putting the cable in compression - if you are lucky, this may cause the cable to slide and move the skeg control knob at the other end of the cable to the up position while the blade retracts.
-But trying to move the control knob by pushing up on the blade is like trying to push on a rope.
+But trying to move the control knob by pushing up on the blade is like trying to push on a string.
 So if you land with the skeg down it is quite likely the cable will bend and kink where it is unsupported between the top of the blade and the hole where the cable enters the skeg box.
-Sometimes these bends can be straightened without removing the cable from the kayak, and if this works it will save a lot of time.
+Sometimes these bends can be straightened without completely removing the cable from the kayak, and if this works it will save a lot of time.
 However, it is easier to straighten the cable if you take it all the way out so the choice depends on where and how badly the cable is bent.
+If the bends form a "Z" shape with sharp corners the cable will need to be replaced.

 2.5mm hex wrench (Allen wrench)